On the kernels of the pro-$p$ outer Galois representations associated to once-punctured CM elliptic curves: Preliminaries

-In this subsection, we introduce a certain power series which expresses the Galois action on the maximal metabelian quotient of $\Pi_{1,1}$, and Nakamura's explicit formula of that power series.
-Then we introduce some non-vanishing results of the coefficients of the power series.

-This power series is an elliptic analogue of the universal power series for Jacobi sums introduced by Ihara \cite{Ih1}, expressing the Galois action on the metabelian pro-$p$ fundamental group of $\mathbb{P}^{1}_{\mathbb{Q}}-\{ 0,1, \infty \}$.
-We will not go into detail about the case of $\mathbb{P}^{1}_{\mathbb{Q}}-\{ 0,1, \infty \}$ here, and interested readers are encouraged to refer to the pioneering paper of Ihara \cite{Ih1}.
+The aim of this subsection is twofold: First, we study the $G_{K}$-action on the maximal metabelian quotient of $\Pi_{1,1}$ and present some previous results.
+Then we interpret Conjecture \ref{cnj:DI11} in terms of elliptic analogues of the Soul\'e characters, which is useful in proving our main result.
+We introduce a certain power series that expresses the Galois action on the maximal metabelian quotient of $\Pi_{1,1}$: This power series is an elliptic analogue of the universal power series for Jacobi sums introduced by Ihara \cite{Ih1}, expressing the Galois action on the metabelian pro-$p$ fundamental group of $\mathbb{P}^{1}_{\mathbb{Q}}-\{ 0,1, \infty \}$.
+It is extensively studied in the paper of Nakamura \cite{Na2}, and there an application to anabelian geometry of once-punctured elliptic curves is given.
+We will not go into detail here, and interested readers are encouraged to refer to the papers \cite{Ih1} (in the case of genus zero) \cite{Na2} (in the case of genus one).